The Ultimate Guide: How to Write TV & YouTube Commercials

 2. Target Audience:

 Who is going to see and buy the product on-air; plays a vital role in revenue conversion.
-If the product is meant for kids, then the dialogues will be different.
+If the product is meant for kids, then the dialogue will be different.

 If the ad is written for diapers, then the audience will be young parents.